gsarjeant/puppet-jenkins-demo/README.md

 Introduction
 ------------

 There is increasing interest in testing and continuous integration of Puppet modules in the Puppet community.
-By incorporating rspec and serverspec tests in a puppet module, one can enable a fairly comprehensive test suite in jenkins, to ensure that Puppet module code is of high quality before deploying it to a live environment.
+By incorporating rspec and serverspec tests in a puppet module, one can enable a fairly comprehensive test suite in Jenkins, to ensure that Puppet module code is of high quality before deploying it to a live environment.
 It can be difficult to get started, however, because the topics can be overwhelming to people who are new to testing and CI.

-This project defines a vagrant environment that creates a very simple Puppet module testing framework in jenkins.
-It can be used in conjunction with a Puppet module that defines rspec and serverspec tests to perform the tests, but it will create the jenkins environment without including a test module if all you'd like to do is investigate jenkins.
+This project defines a vagrant environment that creates a very simple Puppet module testing framework in Jenkins.
+It can be used in conjunction with a Puppet module that defines rspec and serverspec tests to perform the tests, but it will create the Jenkins environment without including a test module if all you'd like to do is investigate jenkins.
 It is intended to demostrate the following functionality:

 * Basic management of jenkins with Puppet, including:
   * Jenkins master installation